Blood Sugar: A Guide to Glucose Monitoring

 These are general targets only.
 Your doctor may advise different numbers based on your individual health profile.

-What to Look for in a Blood Glucose Meter
+What To Look For In A Blood Glucose Meter

 When selecting a blood glucose meter, there are several key features to consider.
 Our recommend machines are the Kinetik Wellbeing Blood Glucose Monitoring System BG-710 and the GlucoNavii Blood Sugar Meter Glucose Monitor Starter Kit – mmol/L. Both are excellent devices that meet many of the desired pre-requisites for a good blood glucose meter.
 Such as: